 A useful extension of two-level factorial and fractional factorial designs incorporates center points into the factorial structure.
 If you have at least one numeric factor, you can choose to add center points to your design.

-The Design-Expert allows you to replicate the center point to random runs in the design to provide an estimate of pure error and test for curvature.
+The software allows you to replicate the center point to random runs in the design to provide an estimate of pure error and test for curvature.
 Adding center points permits a statistical check for the goodness-of-fit of the planar two-level factorial model.
 The average response value from the actual center points is compared to the estimated value of the center point that comes from averaging all the factorial points.
 If there is curvature, the actual center point value will be either higher or lower than predicted by the factorial design points.
 Curvature of the surface may indicate that the design is in the region of an optimum.

 Two models are fit to the data: adjusted for curvature and unadjusted.
 The adjusted model includes estimates a separate curvature term.
 The unadjusted attempts to fit the center points using an interaction model.
 The two methods produce different significance values and different summary statistics.
 A benefit of this procedure is that the assumptions concerning normality and constant variance can be checked by the adjusted model’s ANOVA even in the presence of significant curvature.
 This allows problems to be identified during the data analysis that might otherwise be obscured by curvature inflating the residuals.